awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 **To pass cloud\-init directives to an instance with user data**

-1. Follow the procedure for launching an instance at [Launch an instance using the old launch instance wizard](launching-instance.md), but when you get to [Step 3: Configure Instance Details](launching-instance.md#configure_instance_details_step) in that procedure, enter your cloud\-init directive text in the **User data** field, and then complete the launch procedure\.
+1. Follow the procedure for [launching an instance](ec2-launch-instance-wizard.md#liw-launch-instance-with-defined-parameters)\.
+The **User data** field is located in the [Advanced details](ec2-launch-instance-wizard.md#liw-advanced-details) section of the launch instance wizard\.
+Enter your cloud\-init directive text in the **User data** field, and then complete the instance launch procedure\.

    In the example below, the directives create and configure a web server on Amazon Linux 2\.
 The `#cloud-config` line at the top is required in order to identify the commands as cloud\-init directives\.